skillrepos/k8s-dev-v2/codespace-labs.md

 5. We need to investigate why this is happening.
 Let's do two things to make this easier.
-First, let's set the default namespace to be 'roar' instead of 'default' so we don't have to pass "-n roar" all of the time.
+First, let's set the default namespace to be 'roar' instead of 'default' so we don't have to pass *-n roar* all of the time.

 ```
 k config set-context --current --namespace=roar
 ```

-6. Now let's get a list of the pods that shows their labels so we can access them by the label instead of having to try to copy and paste the pod name.(Note we don't have to supply the -n argument any longer.)
+6. Now let's get a list of the pods that shows their labels so we can access them by the label instead of having to try to copy and paste the pod name.
+(Note we don't have to supply the -n argument any longer.)